gourmetseasoningsake/starter-hybrids-tailwind/README.md

 ### Templating index.html

 You can template the `index.html` file with liquid [tags](https://liquidjs.com/tags/overview.html), outputs and [filters](https://liquidjs.com/filters/overview.html).
 The data passed to the template can be populated in `index.config.js`.
-You can set a data item in two ways, directly:
+You can set a data item value in two ways, as primitive
 ```javascript
 ...
 ogType: "website",
 ...
 ```
-or per mode:
+or as object with properties per mode:
 ```javascript
 ...
 title: {